ViNu-23/Fetch-Api-Data-In-JS/README.md

 ## License
 This project is licensed under the MIT License.

+## Remark
-##  Make sure you Fixed : "null has been blocked by CORS policy" Error in JavaScript AJAX Before running
+Make sure you Fixed : "null has been blocked by CORS policy" Error in JavaScript AJAX Before running or use Visual Studio Code
+Live Server Extension